 The Calendar of Events is an excellent one-stop guide to international events on campus or University sponsored off-campus events.
 Access the Calendar of events.

 Students interested in learning more about different cultures, exploring international issues, engaging with the Charlotte international community, and having fun are encouraged to join the Global Gateways Program.
 The Global Gateways Program is a residential-based program designed to bring US domestic and international students together to share and learn about the world.
 The program is application based.
 Discover more about the Global Gateways Program.

 Great Decisions is a national program of the Foreign Policy Association.
 The Office of International Programs at UNC Charlotte, along with the World Affairs Council of Charlotte, coordinates a local community lecture series annually.
-The Charlotte Great Decisions Lecture Series consists of six weekly sessions and is an opportunity for citizens to meet, discuss and learn about some of the issues facing our world.
+The Charlotte Great Decisions Lecture Series consists of five weekly sessions and is an opportunity for citizens to meet, discuss and learn about some of the issues facing our world.
 Check out the current, or most recent lecture schedule.

 The UNC Charlotte Green and Gold Travelers Society is rare and exciting program that makes unique travel opportunities available to prominent friends and benefactors of the UNC Charlotte community.
 Each year the GGTS organizes a small group trip to an international destination.
 Each trip includes special activities and interaction with a prominent UNC Charlotte scholar.
 Learn more about the Green and Gold Travelers Society.